DCC-EX/DCCEXProtocol/docs/examples.rst

 Note when setting speed and direction, these should be sent to the |EX-CS| via the |EX-PL|, and any local references to these should be set based on the response received, not directly by the input method in use.

 For example, when setting the speed based on the position of a rotary encoder, send that value via the protocol's `setThrottle()` method, but do not display that speed directly.
-Instead, utlise the delegate's `receivedLocoUpdate()` method to update the displayed speed.
+Instead, utilise the delegate's `receivedLocoUpdate()` method to update the displayed speed.

 This ensures that the user of the throttle sees the accurate results of what the throttle is doing, and provides validation that the EX-CommandStation is responding to the user input.